-Department research interests include observational astronomy and astrophysics (Cheng) and gravitational-wave astronomy with LIGO (Smith), surface and condensed-matter science, theory (Tifrea), atomic and molecular collision science, experiment (Khakoo, Childers) and theory (Feagin), fiber- and quantum-optical science, experiment and theory (Wanser, Fearn), string theory and general relativity (Fearn, Woodward), and physics education research (Loverude, Nanes).
+Department research interests include observational astronomy (Cheng) and gravitational-wave astronomy, including neutron-star astrophysics (Read), and black-hole simulation (Lovelace), and LIGO detection (Smith), surface and condensed-matter science, theory (Tifrea), atomic and molecular collision science, experiment (Khakoo, Childers, Hargreaves) and theory (Feagin), fiber- and quantum-optical science, experiment and theory (Wanser, Fearn), string theory and general relativity (Fearn, Woodward), and physics education research (Loverude, Nanes).
 These activities generate a good deal of ongoing federal grant funding to support student involvement in the research.

-Josh Smith has been funded to establish a new CSUF Gravitational-Wave Physics and Astronomy Center GWPAC with a mission to support and grow gravitational-wave research on campus.
-Jocelyn Read and Geoffrey Lovelace are two new faculty members and theoretical gravitational-wave physicists who have joined GWPAC.
-Mike Loverude is the director of the CSUF Catalyst Center for Advancement of Research in Teaching and Learning.
+The department has a new Gravitational-Wave Physics and Astronomy Center GWPAC with a mission to support and grow gravitational-wave research on campus.
+GWPAC director Josh Smith collaborates with center members Jocelyn Read and Geoffrey Lovelace and their students and several at-large members.
+Mike Loverude is the department's Physics Education Research expert and director of the CSUF Catalyst Center for Advancement of Research in Teaching and Learning.

 Department life revolves around our ‘grad room’ which offers office space and computer resources for our TAs and majors as well as a well-stocked kitchen maintained by the Physics Club.
-We completed renovation this past year of a comprehensive lab facility featuring state-of-the-art instrumentation (teachspin.com) for teaching our upper-division advanced labs, funded largely through the generous commitment of Dan Black.
+We continue to invest in and develop our advanced teaching-lab facility in Dan Black Hall featuring ultramodern instrumentation (teachspin.com), funded largely through the generous commitment of Dan Black.

 Greg Childers is our bachelor program coordinator, and Ionel Tifrea our masters program coordinator.
-Greg Childers the department vice-chair.
+Greg is also the department vice-chair.
 Sheree Traub in the front office helps track the progress of our majors and is happy to lend a sympathetic ear.
 Lynn Washatka coordinates administrative tasks across the department.

-We believe we offer a unique and personable department with solid educational opportunities for careers in physics.
+We offer a unique and personable department with solid educational opportunities for careers in physics.
 Please have a look around our web pages, and let us know if you’d like to tour the department personally.
-We look forward to meeting you!
+We would love to hear from you!

 Department Shipping Address